DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/all-day-panel.md

 AllDayPanel.Row | ComponentType&lt;[AllDayPanel.RowProps](#alldaypanelrowprops)&gt; | A component that renders an All Day panel row.
 AllDayPanel.TitleCell | ComponentType&lt;[AllDayPanel.TitleCellProps](#alldaypaneltitlecellprops)&gt; | A component that renders a title cell.
 AllDayPanel.AppointmentLayer | ComponentType&lt;[AllDayPanel.AppointmentLayerProps](#alldaypanelappointmentlayerprops)&gt; | A component that renders the appointment layer.
-AllDayPanel.Container | ComponentType&lt;[AllDayPanel.ContainerProps](#alldaypanelcontainerprops)&gt; | A component that renders container for All Day panel.
+AllDayPanel.Container | ComponentType&lt;[AllDayPanel.ContainerProps](#alldaypanelcontainerprops)&gt; | A component that renders an All Day panel container.

 Additional properties are added to the component's root element.